Recycling 101

 What Goes in the Blue Recycling Can?

 Not sure what belongs in your blue recycling can?
-Here’s a quick guide to help you recycle correctly.
+Use this quick guide to recycle correctly.

 Accepted Items